Noah-Bunis/noah-bunis.github.io/_posts/2023-01-06-untitled-movement-fps.md

 preview: /assets/UMFPS.png
 ---

-Untitled Movement FPS was intially made for the 7dfps 2022 game jam.
+Untitled Movement FPS was intially made in Godot for the 7dfps 2022 game jam.

 The game is available [on itch.io](https://noahdoestechthings.itch.io/untitled-movement-fps)